 Cooking & Discovering Siena, Pisa, Florence & San Gimignano

-Join Fabrizio at the family estate, a beautiful farmhouse villa located in the heart of the Tuscan countryside.
-The Tuscan cooking classes, held in the villa’s private kitchen, feature typical recipes from the Florence area under the direction of Chef Melina.
-She will lead you through making Tuscan antipasto, pasta, main course and dessert.
-Melina’s energetic personality, along with her talented cooking skills make this class our best seller for Tuscany.
+Join Fabrizio and his family at their estate, a beautiful farmhouse villa located in the heart of the Tuscan countryside.
+The Tuscan cooking classes, held in the villa’s private kitchen, feature traditional recipes from the region, including Florence with our Chef Paolo.
+He will lead you through making Tuscan antipasto, pasta, main course and dessert.
+Fabrizio’s energetic personality, along with Chef Paolo’s talented cooking skills make this cooking program our best seller for Tuscany.
 The entire staff, along with Fabrizio and his family, welcome you for a fun-filled cooking experience in the heart of Chianti!

 This food lover’s tour at the family estate blends cultural excursions to the famous towns of Siena, Pisa, Florence and San Gimignano.
-Tour along winding roads sprinkled with sunflowers, vineyards and castles of bygones past in our Tuscan Traveler’s Dream program.
-Private excursions through the Tuscan hills, visiting Chianti and ‘la strada del vino,’ the wine road, touring through San Gimignano-Italy’s wine country, Siena-the Medieval City of Art & Romance, and Pisa-famous for its Leaning Tower, in a private car with our driver.
-This program brings together the best in Tuscan cooking, while exploring the famous towns and cities noted for art, wine and la dolce vita.
+Tour along winding roads peppered with sunflowers, vineyards and castles of the ancient past in our Tuscan Traveler’s Dream cooking program.
+Private excursions through the Tuscan hills, visiting Chianti and ‘la strada del vino,’ the wine road, touring through San Gimignano – Italy’s wine country, Siena – the Medieval City of Art & Romance, and Pisa – famous for the Leaning Tower, in a private car with our driver.
+This cooking program brings together the best in Tuscan cooking, while exploring the famous towns and cities noted for food, art and wine.

 Cooking Lessons & Outdoor Market Tour

 Experience the delights of the traditional Tuscan lifestyle, while attending fun-filled cooking classes and enjoying relaxing excursions.
-You will learn to prepare all the essential components of a Tuscan meal: appetizers and breads, soups, homemade pasta, meats, vegetables and desserts.
+You will learn to prepare Tuscan antipasto, pizza and breads, hearty soups, homemade pastas and sauces, meats, fish, vegetables and desserts.

-Tagliatelle with porcini mushrooms and pepolino, wild thyme, artichokes and tomatoes stuffed with herbs and cheese, gnocchi with ragù, Chianti Etruscan sauce & beans all’uccelletto, Vin Santo & cantuccini, traditional Tuscan almond cookies, tiramisù, schiacciata con l’uva, Tuscan cake made with red grapes and rosemary, are just a sample of Melina’s excellent recipes that you will learn.
+Tagliatelle with porcini mushrooms and pepolino, wild thyme, artichokes and tomatoes stuffed with herbs and cheese, gnocchi with ragù, Chianti Etruscan sauce and beans all’uccelletto, Vin Santo & cantuccini, almond cookies, tiramisù, schiacciata con l’uva, Tuscan cake made with red grapes and rosemary, are just a sample of Fabrizio’s family recipes that you will learn.
 Recipes will vary depending on the seasons.